 - Do not stop and stand in the lane, or obstruct others from completing their training.

 - Swimmers should not interfere with other swimmers in their lane.
-If others are faster then a swimmer should let them overtake without hindering them.
-Swimmers overtaking should do so properly, not by pulling him or her back
+If others are faster the swimmer should let them overtake at the end of the length so as not to hinder them.
+Swimmers should not pull on other swimmers legs.

 - Do not pull on the ropes as this may injure other Swimmers.

 - Do not skip lengths or sets - you are only cheating yourself.

 - Think about what you are doing during training and if you have any problems discuss them with your Coach/Teacher at an appropriate time.

 - If you have any problems with the behaviour of fellow members report them at the time to an appropriate adult / coach.